 The performance of your super fund can make a big difference to your balance when you retire.
 Choosing a fund that has a history of strong, long-term returns1 can help you make the most of your super and save more for retirement.
 When you compare funds, consider past performance – and ensure you’re looking at the net benefit.
 That’s the investment returns delivered to you by your fund minus admin fees, investment fees and taxes you’re charged on those investment returns.

 Super funds charge administration and investment fees to cover the cost of managing your account and investing your money.
 Not all funds charge the same amounts, or in the same way.
 Some funds charge a set fee and some charge a percentage of your account balance – while some charge a combination of the two.

 In Australia, there are a range of types of super funds - including industry super funds and retail funds.
-As Australia’s largest Industry super fund we are run only to benefit members, we don’t pay dividends or profits to shareholders like retail funds, instead, that money goes back to members.
-We choose to focus on providing strong, long term performance to benefit more than 2.6 million members.
+As Australia’s largest Industry super fund, we don’t pay dividends or profits to shareholders - so the money we make goes back into the fund for the benefit of members.
+Our focus is on providing strong, long-term performance1 for the benefit of over 3.3 million members2.

 When money goes into your super account – either from your employer or via voluntary personal contributions – it’s invested by the fund in ways to help it grow.
 When you’re choosing a fund, consider the range of investment types on offer and know how your money could be invested.
 Most funds offer default investment choices where your options are pre-selected.